List of Kamen Rider OOO characters: Mezool

-Mezool (メズール, Mezūru) (Note: Mezool's name comes from the Japanese word "to love" (愛ずる, mezuru).) is a marine animal-themed Greeed and the only female of the group.
-She comes off as the kindest member of her kind due in part to her methods being able to provide enough Cell Medals for all of them and serves as a mother figure as her desire is to know and feel true love.
-Following her awakening, she assumes the form of a teenage girl typically dressed in blue clothing.

-After losing most of her remaining Core Medals to Kazari and being attacked by Uva, she discovers Gamel absorbed her Core Medals and absorbs him in turn.
-However, due to the excess number of foreign Core Medals he previously absorbed and not having enough of her own to counteract the overload, the unstable Mezool temporarily regains her complete form until Maki adds two of Uva's Core Medals and several thousand Cell Medals to turn her into the mindless leviathan-like Mega Greeed Out of Control (巨大グリード暴走態, Kyodai Gurīdo Bōsōtai).
+Mezool (メズール, Mezūru) (Note: From the Japanese word "to love" (愛ずる, mezuru)) is a marine animal-themed Greeed and the only female of the group.
+She comes off as the kindest member of her kind due in part to her methods being able to provide enough Cell Medals for all of them, and serves as a mother figure as her desire is to know and feel true love.
+After losing most of her remaining Core Medals to Kazari and being attacked by Uva, Mezool discovers Gamel has absorbed her Core Medals and absorbs him in turn.
+However, due to the excess number of foreign Core Medals, she transforms into the mindless Mega Greeed Out of Control (巨大グリード暴走態, Kyodai Gurīdo Bōsōtai).
 She is eventually destroyed by Kamen Riders OOO and Birth, with the Core Medals that contributed to her transformation being divided amongst Ankh, Uva, and Kazari.

 After Uva manages to revive her and Gamel, Mezool sides with Kazari, Ankh (Lost), and Gamel to regain her Core Medals until Ankh returns them to her.
-Spurred on by Kiyoto Maki, she breaks off to achieve her desire by abducting several mother/child pairs and sealing them in her Yummy eggs to drain the love and life from them.
-However, Eiji Hino uses the purple Core Medals' power to shatter three of her Core Medals, permanently killing her and causing her to die in Gamel's arms.
+Spurred by Kiyoto Maki, she breaks off from Gamel to achieve her desire by abducting several mother/child pairs and sealing them in her Yummy eggs to drain the love and life from them.
+However, Eiji uses the purple Core Medals' power to shatter a full set of her Core Medals, including the Shachi Medal housing Mezool's consciousness, permanently killing her.

-In her complete form, Mezool has the ability to generate torrents of water from her hands, possesses incredible agility, and can liquefy her body.
-Her marine animal-themed Yummy, which first become roe-like eggs, feed indirectly off their host's desire while forming a "nest" that incubates over a period of time while the host indulges their desire.
-Their presence are mostly concealed until the Yummy eggs hatch into their complete forms and are compelled to return to Mezool and break up into many Cell Medals for her and the Greeed to ingest.
+In her complete form, Mezool possesses self-liquefaction capabilities and hydrokinesis.
+Her marine animal-themed Yummy, which start out as roe-like eggs, feed indirectly off their host's desire while forming a "nest" that incubates over a period of time while the host indulges their desire.
+Their presence is mostly concealed until the Yummy eggs hatch into their complete forms and are compelled to return to Mezool and break up into many Cell Medals for her and the Greeed to ingest.

-Mezool is voiced by Yukana (ゆかな), while her human form is portrayed by Honoka Miki (未来 穂香, Miki Honoka).
+Mezool is voiced by Yukana (ゆかな) while her human form is portrayed by Honoka Miki (未来 穂香, Miki Honoka).